OpenLitterMap/openlittermap-web/README.md

 ...
 ```

-<p>You might also want to update your hosts file at</p>
+<p>You might also want to update your hosts file (sudo nano /etc/hosts) with</p>

-`/etc/hosts with 192.169.10.10 olm.test`
+`192.169.10.10 olm.test`

-<p>- When you want to boot up the VM, cd into this folder and run</p>
+<p>When you want to boot up the VM, cd into the Homestead folder and run</p>

 `vagrant up`

+<p>Download the repo and save it locally into your "Code" folder</p>

+`~/Users/You/Code/openlittermap-web`

 <p>If this is your first time installing, you also need to run</p>

 `vagrant provision`

-<p>Download the repo and save it locally </p>

-`~/Users/You/Code/openlittermap-web`

 <p>You should now be able to open the browser and visit</p>

 `olm.test`

 <p>You might notice there are some websocket errors in the browser.
-Some functions like adding photos and signing up users broadcast events to the client and it's easy to get websockets set up to resolve this.</p>
+Some operations like adding photos and creating new users broadcast events to the client.
+It's easy to get websockets set up to resolve this.</p>

 ```
 In your .env file, add "WEBSOCKET_BROADCAST_HOST=192.168.10.10"